 We require full payment at the time that services are rendered.
 For your convenience, we accept Visa, MasterCard, American Express, Discover, Care Credit, cash and personal checks.

-In the event of unexpected expenses, Care Credit is available.
+In the event of unexpected expenses, Care Credit is an available option.
 Care Credit is a flexible client payment program, specifically designed for healthcare expenses.
-This makes it easier for you to get the treatment or procedures needed for you your pet’s care.
+This makes it easier for you to get the treatment or procedures needed for your pet’s care.
 When you use Care Credit to pay for your pet’s treatment you have 6 months to pay off the balance interest free.
-To apply for a Care Credit card go here.
+To apply for a Care Credit card go here http://www.carecredit.com/

 We also accept veterinary insurance plans, which can help cover many routine and emergency services.
-If you have insurance for you pet you are still required to pay at the time of service.
+If you have insurance for your pet you are still required to pay at the time of service.
 We will help you fill out a claim form and submit it to your insurance company who will then reimburse you for any covered treatments.
 As with human health insurance, pet insurance coverage varies from provider to provider, and even plan to plan.
-In order to help you chose the best plan for you and your pet we created this work sheet for comparing plans and providers: Compare Insurance Plans.
+In order to help you choose the best plan for you and your pet we created this worksheet for comparing plans and providers: Compare Insurance Plans.

 When needing a prescription refilled by our hospital or for the prescription to be called in to another pharmacy (i.e.- Costco, Walgreens, Rite Aid), please allow 24 hours for the processing, handling and/or filling of your prescription.
 Per California State Law and good medical practice, an annual exam is required for refills of all medications.

 We understand that many clients turn to internet pharmacies for their pet’s medications, both for their convenience as well as their low prices.